Subscription Modal Banner

 How to Compute Holiday Pay in the Philippines

-Here are the holiday pay computation rules that apply to the following regular holidays in the Philippines:
+Holiday pay computation rules apply to the following regular holidays in the Philippines:

-If you didn't report for work on a regular holiday, you'll still receive your full salary for that day.
+For example, if you didn't report for work on the Bonifacio Day holiday in the Philippines (November 27, 2023), you'll still receive your full salary for that day.
 You shouldn't be deducted for work that isn't performed on a holiday.

-If you reported for work on a regular holiday, you should be paid double your salary (basic wage + cost of living allowance or COLA) for the first eight hours worked.
+If you reported for work on a regular holiday, such as the April 9 or December 30 holiday in the Philippines, you should be paid double your salary (basic wage + cost of living allowance or COLA) for the first eight hours worked.

 Here's how to compute regular holiday pay: